DavidCramer/pods-frontier/README.md

 </p>
 <p>
 <br />
 <em>Please Note: This plugin is currently in beta development.
-Not all functionality described here is completed.</em>
+Not all functionality described here is completed. <strong>Please test thoroughly before using in production</strong>.
+If you find a bug or have an idea to improve this plugin, [please open an issue](https://github.com/pods-framework/pods-frontier/issues/)</em>.
 </p>

 Using an intuitive visual editor, Pods Frontier allows you to create grid-based layouts, using Pods Templates or Forms as display components.
 In addition you can use the interface to easily create queries to control which items are shown in each element.
 All of these elements are outputted with a one shortcode.